pkhander/release-service-catalog/tasks/publish-to-cgw/README.md

 | cgwSecret   | The kubernetes secret to use to authenticate to content-gateway | yes      | publish-to-cgw-secret |

 ## Changes in 0.2.3
+* Raise Exception correctly when `pubtools-content-gateway` fails

+## Changes in 0.2.3
 * Added logic to handle checksum files
 * Fix bug in computing shortUrl